 Having completed my 3-year training in 2010 I now offer individual lessons in Hove from a dedicated and comfortable room in my house.

-I am a member of The Society of Teachers of the Alexander Technique, the largest Professional Association of Alexander Technique Teachers worldwide and internationally recognised body which monitors standards of teaching and training. (www.alexandertechnique.co.uk).
-I hold a current (enhanced) DBS certificate and am registered with The Complementary and Natural Healthcare Council.
+I am a qualified member of The Society of Teachers of the Alexander Technique (the internationally recognised body which monitors standards of teaching and training) and registered with The Complementary and Natural Healthcare Council.
 I am fully insured and have enhanced DBS (formerly CRB) status for work with adults, children and young people.

-As well as now teaching at the college where I trained, recently I have been one of the Alexander Technique teachers taking small group sessions in Hove to explore how the principles of AT can help people relieve and manage back pain.
+As well as now teaching at the college where I trained, recently I have been one of the Alexander Technique teachers taking small group sessions in Hove to explore how the principles of AT can help people relieve and manage on-going back pain.
 This is under the auspices of new research being undertaken at Southampton University.

-Janet Jacobs MSTAT B.ED (Hons), QTS, PG Studies Deaf Education/Teacher of the Deaf
+Janet Jacobs MSTAT, B.ED (Hons), QTS, University PGDip Teacher of the deaf

-People of all ages learn Alexander Technique.
-Whatever your reason for learning – to regain free mobility and movement, to breathe easily and effortlessly, to relieve pain or stiffness, to manage stress, enhance performance in speaking, singing or playing an instrument, or simply to look and feel better about yourself, the fundamental principles are the same: learning a conscious awareness and direction of the whole self – using the close connections of mind and body to change unregistered tension habits and recover ease.
+Whatever your reason for learning Alexander Technique – to regain free mobility and movement, breathe easily and effortlessly, relieve pain or stiffness, manage stress, enhance performance in speaking, singing or playing an instrument, or simply to look and feel better about yourself – the fundamental principles are the same: learning a conscious awareness and direction of the whole self and using the close connections of mind and body to change unregistered tension habits and recover ease.